UK National Emergency: CHILDREN AT RISK

 Owning Responsibility

 All evidence and research to date, shows conclusively, that children fare best with their natural parents.
 This is reflected in the figures relating to care-leavers; 85% are doomed to suffer social isolation, poverty, crime, abuse, illness, homelessness and/or addiction.
-The reality is, that children leaving care have as much opportunity in life, as those grown up in poverty.
+Despite the huge sums spent in state-funds, children leaving care have as much opportunity in life, as those grown up in poverty.

 Neither can we deny the absolute fact, that many children suffer from mild to extreme abuse while in care or with adoptive parents; for every case reported that concludes with a conviction against an abuser, hundreds are either unreported, negated as 'unsubstantiated'/unproven or else, ignored.
 While the figure may appear low on the books, the underlying reality is in no way diminished and either way, society will pay via the resulting damaged adults of the next generation.